 Many of those communities are working together with the museum.
 They’ve collected work, are involved in the preparation process of the exhibitions for the purpose of preserving cultural heritage and displaying it in a rightful and authentic way.

-The collaboration between communities and the museum staff has made the museum closer to people’s lives and raised the awareness of protecting cultural heritage.
+The collaboration between communities and the museum staff has made the museum closer to people’s lives and raised the awareness of protecting the Vietnamese culture and heritage.